The Coffee Gator French Press Coffee Maker Review

 However, the Coffee Gator comes with a double screen filter, keeping more of the sediment in the press and out of your cup.
 And with its vacuum insulated, double-walled design, the Coffee Gator keeps your brew hot for longer.

 There is no denying that the Coffee Gator is an expensive French press.
-For the cost of one Gator, you can buy two French presses.
+For the cost of one Gator, you can buy two cafetieres from other brands.
 And when I say you can buy two, I mean two of the same volume as the Gator in either borosilicate glass or steel (single or double-walled!).

 Gator would like you to think that you are buying a product made out of superior steel, and they use all sorts of jargon to convince you of this: “military-grade,” “surgical steel,” “premium steel.”(2, 3) But at the end of the day, it is made out of 304 stainless steel, which is the most commonly used stainless-steel alloy.